Strengthening security governance in Mali

-Mali has suffered eight years of insecurity and violence due to fighting between secessionist and Islamist militant groups and the central government, which in turn has left a security vacuum in which long-standing and deep-rooted inter-community conflicts have also worsened.
+Mali has suffered eight years of insecurity and violence due to fighting between secessionist and Islamist militant groups and the central government, which in turn has left a security vacuum in which longstanding and deep-rooted intercommunity conflicts have worsened.

 During this time, trust in the state has been hugely undermined by a combination of neglect and accusations of extrajudicial killings, kidnappings, torture and arbitrary arrests of suspected jihadists by both the national security forces and ethnic ‘self-defence groups’.
 This has exacerbated fear and suspicion within and across communities, with deep divisions along ethnic lines.

-Since 2016, together with our national partner the Association Malienne pour la Survie au Sahel (AMSS), we have been supporting an initiative to improve trust and strengthen accountability among communities, local authorities and the security and defence forces (SDF) in the northern and central regions of Mopti, Segou and Timbuktu.
+Since 2016, together with our national partner the Association Malienne pour la Survie au Sahel (AMSS), International Alert Mali has supported an initiative to improve trust and strengthen accountability among communities, local authorities and the security and defence forces (SDF) in the northern and central regions of Mopti, Segou and Timbuktu.

-Our aim is to develop sustainable, locally owned strategies for tackling and reducing violent conflict and instability, through a combination of dialogue, training and supporting grassroots peacebuilding initiatives.
+Our aim is to develop sustainable, locally owned strategies for tackling and reducing violent conflict and instability, through a combination of dialogue, training and the support of grassroots peacebuilding initiatives.

 As of the end of 2019, we had helped set up and accompanied 25 community dialogue forums – 20 local and five regional – that had run a total of 215 dialogue sessions (attended by 6,740 people: 37% women, 63% men).
 We had run 18 training sessions (attended by 767 people: 34% women, 66% men) on topics including conflict analysis, conflict and gender sensitivity, women’s empowerment, peacebuilding methods and advocacy.
 And we had accompanied and financially supported 24 locally led peacebuilding initiatives.